farialima/django-tasks/README.md

 # Djangotasks

 Django-tasks is an asynchronous task management daemon, to execute long-running batch tasks (minutes, hours or even days) for Django applications.

-The following repo is the clone of original repo at [Google Code](http://code.google.com/p/django-tasks/).

-Current version is formed from revision r51 of original SVN repo.

 ## About